Learning begins long before a child starts kindergarten

 Sunbeam creates a foundation for continued achievement and readiness for school by building community support among schools, teachers, and families.

 - Family engagement is a crucial component of Sunbeam’s Early Childhood program.
-Families are involved in every aspect of Sunbeam’s Early Childhood Services program and participate in their child’s development, as well as their own personal and professional development.
+Families are involved in every aspect of Sunbeam’s Early Childhood Services program and participate in their children’s development, as well as their own personal and professional development.

 - Family Advocates help families problem-solve, locate resources within the community, and to set and achieve goals.
 Each Family Advocate holds a degree in Family Life Education and helps approximately 32 families each year.